Australians smoking less, doing more drugs

 Cannabis remains Australia’s most popular controlled substance, with more than one-in-three users getting high at least once a week.

-Cocaine use is becoming more frequent, with about one-in-six users snorting lines at least once a month, up from about one-in-10 in 2016.
+Cocaine use is becoming more frequent, with about one-in-six users saying they took it at least once a month, up from about one-in-10 in 2016.

 One-in-six Australians used drugs in the last 12 months.